nicoboyce/nicoboycedotcom/_posts/2024-08-27-rethinking-product-pricing.md

 ### Firstly, the product

-You can read about what's coming up over on the [blog for my company Deltastring](https://deltastring.com/blog/) but let's just say that accompanying the book launch will be some software bringing additional capability to your Zendesk admin life.
+It'll be announced soon over at [Deltastring.com](https://deltastring.com) but basically further to the book launch will be some software bringing additional capability to your Zendesk admin life.
 If you work in the Zendesk world, take a look, but if you don't, the answer is basically "business software" okay?

 ![The Zendesk Cookbook, coming soon from Nico](/public/img/zendesk-cookbook.png) *The Zendesk Cookbook, coming soon from Nico*